-Learn the Secrets to Corporate Owned Life Insurenace.
-Sign up for free course.
+Learn the Secrets to Corporate Owned Life Insurance.

-That being said, wealthy people can use the corporate-owned life insurance in a way that is tax-effective to amass passive wealth in an organization, to get that wealth free of tax, and then transferring the wealth to living beneficiaries tax-free.
+It’s not only wealthy people who can use the corporate-owned life insurance in a way that is tax-effective to amass passive wealth in an organization, to get that wealth free of tax, and then transferring the wealth to living beneficiaries tax-free.

-Originally, COLI was purchased by an organization for executives and more important employed people to safeguard against the monetary burden of losing important employees to unforeseen death, the probability of enlisting and training persons to replace important or highly knowledgeable persons or to finance corporate obligations in redeeming stock if the owner dies.
+Originally, Corporate Owned Life Insurance (COLI) was purchased by an organization for executives and more important employed people to safeguard against the monetary burden of losing important employees to unforeseen death, the probability of enlisting and training persons to replace important or highly knowledgeable persons or to finance corporate obligations in redeeming stock if the owner dies.
 This method is referred to as “key man” or sometimes “key person” life insurance.
-This article is all about the practice and the policy in America only-this form of insurance is also used in many other countries.

 The typical entrepreneur spends just 8 hours planning for succession having spent around sixty -five years establishing their business.
 It’s no wonder plans for transitioning wealth fail at a rate of 70%.
 This means that just 30 percent of the family successions reach the second generation and only 1/10 of the successful successions from the second generation get to the third generation.

-What’s more, another benefit is that in case of death, a person is considered to get rid of their assets at their best market value.
-It relates to shares that belong to a corporation with a policy in life insurance, the Income Tax Act asks to evaluate the insurance policy based on the cash surrender value right away before death.
-Generally, this value is going to be notably less than what the policy would pay in case of death, in addition to being notably smaller than the property’s value that probably would have been stockpiled by the company if it hadn’t bought the policy.
-As a result, acquiring life insurance will also help to reduce the tax that is payable in case of death with respect to shares that are owned by a private company.
-Because it will result in a reduced valuation for all those corporate shares that didn’t have life insurance purchased.
+Another benefit is that when death comes, the deceased person is considered to have disposed of all their capital property at fair market value at the moment of death.
+This deemed disposition rule also relates to shares of a corporation.
+The Income Tax Act asks to evaluate the insurance policy based on the cash surrender value at the moment before death.
+Generally, this value is going to be less than what the policy would pay in case of death, in addition to being notably smaller than the property’s value that probably would have been stockpiled by the company if it hadn’t bought the policy.
+As a result, acquiring life insurance will also help to reduce the tax that is payable in case of death with respect to shares that are owned by a private company because it will result in a reduced valuation for all those corporate shares that didn’t have life insurance purchased.

-Although there exists numerous benefits and at the same time, flexible strategizing opportunities when acquiring and utilizing life insurance via a private company, there exists a list of additional challenges that should be considered.
-Corporate tax complexities, shareholder agreements, indefinite insurance balances accounting and extra compliance in respect to capital dividends contributes to some of the issues.
-Always seek advice from the right accounting, insurance, tax and legal advisors to make sure the planning has been done accurately and that the advisors also address compliance and administrative issues.
+Although there exists numerous benefits and at the same time, flexible strategizing opportunities when acquiring and utilizing life insurance via a private company, there exists a list of additional items that should be considered.
+Corporate tax complexities, shareholder agreements, accounting and compliance in respect to capital dividends.

 Schedule a call with one of our financial experts to show you how you can benefit from borrowing against Corporate owned life insurance.